kodeFant/driftercode.com/content/blog/slaying-a-ui-antipattern-with-typescript-part-3/index.md

 ## What remains

 Another improvement to resemble the language features of Elm in React is immutable state.
-A low barrier entry is to use the [useImmer hook](https://github.com/immerjs/use-immer) instead of useState.
+A low barrier entry solution is to use the [useImmer hook](https://github.com/immerjs/use-immer) instead of useState.

 [Easy Peasy](https://easy-peasy.now.sh/) supports immutability by default with redux under the hood.

 Another alternative is [xState](https://github.com/davidkpiano/xstate).
 I haven't explored it in-depth yet, but I understand it forces you to be very explicit about what states are possible.
-Sounds great to me!
+Sounds awesome!

 These tools have good documentations and large communities, so I won't cover the usage of them in this series.

 But to get the full benefits and power of Elm on your front-end, it's still best to use Elm.
-Try it out on a [small component in your React app](https://github.com/cultureamp/react-elm-components) and decide wether you want to continue.
+You can try it out on a [small component in your React app](https://github.com/cultureamp/react-elm-components) and decide wether you like it or not.

 ## The End